quelea-projection/Quelea/README.md

 ![screenshot](screenshot.png)

 ## CI releases
 You can see the latest CI release [here](https://github.com/quelea-projection/Quelea/releases/tag/CI-RELEASE).
-Windows installers are provided (both 32 and 64 bit) in addition to a cross platform installer that requires Java to already be installed on your system.
+Windows, Mac and Crossplatform installers are provided.

 If you're using Linux, then no separate download is needed.
 Just run `sudo snap install --edge quelea` to install the latest CI version.
 (You'll need to install the snappy package manager first if it's not already present on your system.)